jcs-instructor/mobtimer/flow.md

 ## requestResponse.mockSocket.integration.test.ts
 - Tests Controller=>backendUtils=>sendToSocket (mocks)
   - MockRoundTripSocket extends FrontendSocket: overrides sendServer: backendUtils.processRequest(message, this);`
-  - frontendMobsocket = new FrontendMobSocket(new MockRoundtripSocket)
+  - frontendMobsocket = new Client(new MockRoundtripSocket)

 ## backendutils-getresponse.ts
   - basically testing MobRequestBuilder (getResponse simply converts to ) - don't need to track message in client, can look at it directly